 Mr. Browning is a well-known authority on board governance and his knowledge and experience in that area are invaluable to our Board.
 He was the Dean of the McColl Graduate School of Business at Queens University of Charlotte from 2002 to 2005 and has served as the Managing Partner of Peter Browning Partners, a board advisory consulting firm, since 2009.
 Mr. Browning was selected for the "2011 and 2012 NACD Director 100 List" (a list of the most influential people in corporate governance in the boardroom).
 He recently co-authored a book on governance guidance, titled The Directors Manual: A Framework for Board Governance, which offers practical advice on leading an organization's board.
-Mr. Browning serves as the Chairman of our Compensation Committee and serves on our Audit Committee, Nominating Committee and Governance Committee.
+Mr. Browning serves as Chairman of the Compensation Committee and serves on our Audit, Governance and Nominating Committees.